electric-sql/electric/website/docs/guides/writing-your-own-client.md

 ### Initial sync

-In the initial sync phase, you make a series of requests to get Shape data, increasing the `offset` parameter until you get an `up-to-date` message.
+In the initial sync phase, you make a series of requests to get Shape data, increasing the `offset` parameter until you get an `frontier` message.

 #### Construct your shape URL